Families of tractable problems with respect to vertex-interval-membership width and its generalisations: A hierarchy of parameters

-We now define our generalisation of vertex-interval-membership width, namely tree-interval-membership (TIM) width.
-Later, we show that TIM width generalises all of the parameters introduced in Section~\ref{sec:existing}.
-Unlike the sets in the VIM decomposition which are linearly ordered (one set is associated with each timestep), the bags of a TIM decomposition are indexed by an arbitrary directed tree; moreover, there can be multiple bags associated with \emph{every} timestep, whereas for each of the parameters introduced by Christodoulou~et~al. there is some time associated with a single bag.
-Figure~\ref{fig:comparison} illustrates the form of the decompositions associated with VIM width, bidirectional connected-VIM width, and TIM width.
+We now define our generalisation of the existing interval-membership width parameters, namely tree-interval-membership (TIM) width.
+Unlike the sets in the VIM decomposition which are linearly ordered (one set is associated with each timestep), the bags of a TIM decomposition are indexed by an arbitrary directed tree (a directed graph whose underlying graph is a tree); moreover, there can be multiple bags associated with \emph{every} timestep, whereas for each of the parameters introduced by Christodoulou~et~al. there is some time associated with a single bag.